NFXF Webinar Series

-With Kelly Piacenti, MA, CHSNC®
+With Kelly Piacenti

 As a caregiver, it is completely understandable to feel overwhelmed when developing a future financial plan for your loved one living with Fragile X. The first thing to know is that making a plan takes time and it’s okay to feel unsure sometimes.
 If you’re feeling overwhelmed, don’t hesitate to ask for help or take breaks when you need them.
 Making a plan is a proactive and loving step towards securing the best possible life for your loved one with Fragile X, both now and in the years to come.

-Kelly provided an introduction and overview of what steps may be included when creating a financial plan.
 Each individual and family circumstance is unique and caregivers should consider their own situation when creating their plans.
 Breaking the process down and taking one step at a time can help with navigating the process with greater ease and confidence.

-When seeking a financial planner, Kelly recommended considering those with specialized credentials such as a Special Care Planner or Chartered Special Needs Consultant ® (CHSNC®) designation.
-She suggested that families consult with Special Needs Attorneys or CPAs who specialize in special needs planning and management to ensure comprehensive and informed decision-making.
+When seeking a financial planner, Kelly recommends considering someone with specialized credentials such as a “Special Care Planner” or “Chartered Special Needs Consultant® (CHSNC®)” designation.
+She suggests that families consult with special needs attorneys or CPAs who specialize in special needs planning and management to ensure comprehensive and informed decision-making.

-Kelly’s top recommendation is to prioritize completing a Letter of Intent.
-While not legally binding, a Letter of Intent serves as a roadmap for your loved one’s future, providing invaluable guidance for future caregivers and members of their support network.
-By outlining preferences, aspirations, and important considerations, the Letter of Intent ensures that your loved one’s needs and desires are understood and respected, even in your absence.
+Kelly’s top recommendation is to prioritize completing a “Letter of Intent.”
+While not legally binding, a letter of intent serves as a roadmap for your loved one’s future, providing invaluable guidance for future caregivers and members of their support network.
+By outlining preferences, aspirations, and important considerations, the letter ensures that your loved one’s needs and desires are understood and respected, even in your absence.
 She provided an example for caregivers to follow with the following link:

 Having a comprehensive financial plan in place can provide peace of mind for a caregiver and their family, knowing that your loved one will be taken care of even when you’re not able to be directly involved.

-Learn More About the Presenter
+About the Speaker

 She has worked with MassMutual since July 2016.
 Before joining MassMutual, she led the MetLife Center for Special Needs Planning, where she was employed from 1991 through 2016.
 Kelly holds her Master’s degree and resides in Chester, New Jersey with her husband and children.
 She was the mother of a child with special needs for 19 years and possesses the knowledge, insight, and empathy to act as a mentor and resource for families facing similar challenges.